Last updated on November 10th, 2022 at 01:47 pm

 You Have Poor Posture

-The final reason that your traps hurt after bench press is down to your posture.
+The final reason that you’re having issues with your traps is down to your posture.

 We now live in a society where poor posture has reached almost epidemic proportions.